Contents Inventory

 Non-salvageable items are:

-• Excluded from the cleaning estimate (you're not pricing labour to clean something that's going to the dumpster)
+• Excluded from the cleaning sub-phase estimates (you're not pricing labour to clean something that's going to the dumpster)

 • Listed on the Statement of Loss, which is the schedule of items the insured is claiming as a total loss